Optimising your electricity usage

 Saving money through off-peak use

 You’ve come home from work, the dishes are in the wash and your laundry is under way, you finally have a chance to relax in front of the television.
 It’s something many of us like to do at night.
-But with more use comes greater pressure on our energy network, and we call this a Peak period.
+But with more use comes greater pressure on our energy network, and we call this a peak period.

 Ausgrid provides its network prices to electricity retailers who can then choose how they pass on these network charges, taking into account their own pricing strategies and priorities.
 Your time of use periods may differ depending on your retailer.